Proteolysis targeting chimera: Mechanism of action

 PROTACs achieve degradation through "hijacking" the cell's ubiquitin–proteasome system (UPS) by bringing together the target protein and an E3 ligase.

 First, the E1 activates and conjugates the ubiquitin to the E2.
 The E2 then forms a complex with the E3 ligase.
 The E3 ligase targets proteins and covalently attaches the ubiquitin to the protein of interest.
 Eventually, after a ubiquitin chain is formed, the protein is recognized and degraded by the 26S proteasome.
 PROTACs take advantage of this cellular system by putting the protein of interest in close proximity to the E3 ligase to catalyze degradation.

 Unlike traditional inhibitors, PROTACs have a catalytic mechanism, with the PROTAC itself being recycled after the target protein is degraded.

 Design and development

 The protein targeting warhead, E3 ligase, and linker must all be considered for PROTAC development.
 Formation of a ternary complex between the protein of interest, PROTAC, and E3 ligase may be evaluated to characterize PROTAC activity because it often leads to ubiquitination and subsequent degradation of the targeted protein.
 A hook effect is commonly observed with high concentrations of PROTACs due to the bifunctional nature of the degrader.
+This concentration-dependent saturation results in independent binary complexes that compete with and prevent effective ternary complex assembly, presenting a notable hurdle in clinical dosing optimization.

 Currently, pVHL and CRBN have been used in preclinical trials as E3 ligases.
 However, there still remains hundreds of E3 ligases to be explored, with some giving the opportunity for cell specificity.

 Additionally, there have been attempts to produce PROTACs which target bacteria (BacPROTAC) as a way of circumventing antibiotic resistance.
 These BacPROTACs target the ClpC:ClpP protease system, an analogue with similar function to E3 ubiquitin ligase in bacterial cells.